 4. Internal and External factors

-Imagine conducting an A/B test on an Ecommerce website during the holiday season or a marketing campaign.
-It should come as no surprise if the website experience high traffic or conversion than it usually would.
-This would also influence their test results; in this case, such an experiment may not be reliable for drawing conclusions.
+Imagine conducting an A/B test on an E-Commerce website during the holiday season or a marketing campaign.
+It should come as no surprise if the website experiences higher traffic or conversion than it usually does.
+This would also influence the test results; in this case, such an experiment may not be reliable for drawing conclusions.

 Internal factors, including marketing campaigns on the same website or other web pages, and external factors like seasonality or holiday season, can significantly influence your test results.
 However, if you must run A/B tests during this period, ensure you also run follow-up tests after the period to validate your initial results.